-White suburban home with green shudders.
+A suburban home with green and well cared garden.

 Share:

-If you’re thinking of becoming a real estate investor, or already own a few rental properties, you probably want to understand exactly how much of a return on your investment you are earning.
+If you’re thinking of becoming a real estate investor, or already own a few rental properties, you probably want to understand exactly how much of a return on your investment you’re earning.
+That means you’ll want to track your mortgage amortization.
+The mortgage constant helps answer these questions by telling you whether your debt service costs are too high.

 What Is A Mortgage Constant, And How Does It Work?

-A loan constant tells you how much of the loan is being paid off each year over the course of the term.
+A loan constant tells you how much of a fixed-rate loan is being paid off each year over the course of the term.
 There’s no such constant with variable- or adjustable-rate loans because the payment is recalculated over the remainder of the term each time the rate adjusts.
 The change means the borrower isn’t paying off a consistent amount each year.

-A mortgage constant is a specific type of loan constant which looks at how much debt is paid off per year on fixed-rate mortgage loans.
+Simply put, a mortgage constant is a specific type of loan constant which looks at how much debt is paid off per year on fixed-rate mortgage loans.

 See What You Qualify For